Updated: Feb 2

 Ontario Building Code and the Canadian Standards Association (CSA) have specific recommendations on the size, angle and placement of grab bars in various locations.
-Although these are generally in place for new builds/commercial spaces, the recommendations can be followed as a guideline in your home.
+Although these are in place for new builds/commercial spaces, the recommendations can be followed as a guideline in your home.

 Make sure your contractor understands best practice!

-Generally, for a shower/tub enclosure:
+General guidelines for a shower/tub enclosure:

 - A vertical straight bar (24") at the entrance to your shower/tub, AND